16 Top-Rated Attractions & Things to Do in Biarritz

 Rocher de la Vierge (Virgin of the Rock)

-The Rocher de la Vierge is a truly dramatic landmark—a statue of the Virgin Mary set on a steep, narrow rock in the ocean.
-According to a local legend, fishermen caught out at sea in a storm were guided back to the port by what seemed to be a divine light.
+According to a local legend, fishermen were guided back to the port during a storm by what seemed to be a divine light.
 In gratitude, the fishermen installed a statue of the Virgin Mary on the rock.

-Napoleon III decided to make the site accessible from the shore and in 1887 asked Gustave Eiffel to create a sturdy metal bridge.
+Napoléon III decided to make the site accessible from the shore and in 1887 asked Gustave Eiffel to create a sturdy metal bridge.

-To arrive at the Virgin Mary statue, tourists must walk across the "Passerelle Eiffel" (pedestrian bridge), suspended high above the pounding waves of the ocean.
+To arrive at the Virgin Mary statue, tourists must walk across the Passerelle Eiffel (pedestrian bridge), suspended high above the pounding ocean waves.
 The bridge affords awe-inspiring panoramas of the coastline, extending from the mouth of the Adour River to the Spanish frontier.

 Chapelle Impériale

-Classified as a Historic Monument, this little gem of a chapel reveals an eclectic yet harmonious blend of architectural elements: Romanesque-inspired arches, Moorish design motifs, and glittering Byzantine-style gilded mosaics.
+This little gem of a chapel reveals an eclectic yet harmonious blend of architectural elements: Romanesque-inspired arches, Moorish design motifs, and glittering Byzantine-style gilded mosaics.
 The ornate details add up to an enchanting interior, which dazzles the eyes.

-Prior to the construction of the Imperial Chapel, the Empress Eugénie, Emperor Napoleon III, and the Imperial family attended mass at the Eglise Sainte-Eugénie near the old port.
+Prior to the construction of the Imperial Chapel, the Empress Eugénie, Emperor Napoléon III, and the Imperial family attended mass at the Eglise Sainte-Eugénie near the old port.
 This neo-Gothic chapel was inaugurated in 1856 and is dedicated to the patron saint of the empress.

 Address: Rue des Cent Gardes, Biarritz